 Mr. Schoenberg defends corporate officers and directors in government enforcement proceedings, including those brought by the SEC and FDIC.
 He is currently representing a former bank executive in proceedings stemming from a well-publicized bank failure, and he spent several years defending a software CEO against charges of securities fraud, ultimately achieving a highly favorable outcome for his client.

 Mr. Schoenberg has long maintained an active pro bono practice, and he is the partner responsible for directing and approving the firm’s pro bono work..
 Mr. Schoenberg has provided pro bono representation to numerous clients in federal and state court.
 He has represented individuals in civil rights litigation, assisted non-profits with intellectual property matters, represented asylum-seekers in United States Immigration Court, and defended numerous tenants in eviction proceedings.
 He is currently overseeing the firm’s participation in the City of San Francisco’s groundbreaking Right to Civil Counsel pilot program, and he is leading the firm’s pro bono defense of a local municipality against Constitutional challenges to a recently enacted voter initiative.

-Mr. Schoenberg serves on the Executive Committee of the Litigation Section of the Bar Association of San Francisco and the JDC Leadership Council.
+Mr. Schoenberg serves on the Board of Directors and the Leadership Council of the Justice and Diversity Center of the Bar Association of San Francisco.